regina-normal/regina/handbook/README.txt

 User handbook and file format reference
 ---------------------------------------

+This directory is used to generate the following user documentation:

   regina/ - User handbook
   regina-xml/ - XML file format reference

-These user references are written in KDE's XML docbook format.
+This documentation is written in KDE's XML docbook format.
+It should be converted to HTML automatically as part of the build process, assuming that cmake was able to locate a working xsltproc.

 Regarding ksgmltools/: